Houston Field House: Renovation and rejuvenation

+The Troy Slapshots of the Atlantic Coast Hockey League began using the Houston Field House as their home arena in October 1986.
+Established in 1985 as the New York Slapshots, the team was supposed to play in a new arena on Staten Island, but the venue ended up never being built so the Slapshots competed as a traveling team during their first season.
+After relocating to Troy, the Slapshots only ended up playing six games before the team folded.

 The 1987 Big Red Freakout! event featured plastic horns as the giveaway.
 These horns made Houston Field House reverberate with noise – so much noise, in fact, that the evening's opponent, Brown, filed a complaint with the NCAA.
 In turn, this led to the creation of what is today known as "the RPI rule" nationwide, which prohibits fans from bringing artificial noisemakers into NCAA events.

-In 1990, the New York Islanders of the NHL moved their primary minor-league team to Houston Field House, naming them the Capital District Islanders.
-"CDI" played in the American Hockey League from 1990 to 1993.
-In 1993, the Capital District Islanders were sold to Albert Lawerence and moved across the river the play at the Knick/Pepsi/Times Union Center as the Albany River Rats.
-The team affiliated with the New Jersey Devils.
+In 1990, the Capital District Islanders began play at Houston Field House as the principal minor league affiliate of the New York Islanders; this American Hockey League franchise was established to compete with the International Hockey League's Albany Choppers, which began play the same season at the brand-new, 15,000-seat Knickerbocker Arena, but folded in February 1991.
+David Hanson served as the team's general manager during its second and third seasons.
+Hanson had appeared in the movie Slap Shot as one of the three Hanson Brothers; on April 3, 1993, he organized a reunion of the Hanson Brothers before an Islanders game that sold out the Houston Field House and also drew national attention.
+Later that year, the Capital District Islanders were moved across the river to play at the Knickerbocker Arena as the Albany River Rats and became affiliated with the New Jersey Devils.

 The RPI women's hockey team, a club team beginning in 1976, hosted the AWCHA national women's club championship at Houston Field House in 1994, winning the national championship, and in 1995, when they finished in 3rd.
 The team became a varsity program later that year, and joined their male counterparts in NCAA's Division I in 2005.

 During the 1998–1999 hockey season, a new four-sided scoreboard was added to the center of the Field House, replacing the scoreboards on the eastern and western walls.